 Greene County: For adventure seekers, Hunter Mountain goes beyond skiing and snowboarding with its Scenic Skyride.
 The scenic lift takes riders to the summit of the 3,200-ft mountain.

 Orange County: George Washington’s Headquarters in Newburgh was where our future first president commanded the troops for 16½ months at the close of the Revolutionary War.
 It is the first publicly owned historic site in the nation.

-Putnam: Kent is home to the Chuang Yen Monastery which features the largest indoor Buddha statue in the Western hemisphere.
-The grounds of the Monastery cover 200 acres, and vegetarian meals are served at noon on weekends.
+Putnam County: Kent is home to the Chuang Yen Monastery, which features the largest indoor Buddha statue in the Western hemisphere.
+The grounds of the Monastery cover over 200 acres, and vegetarian meals are served at noon on weekends.

 Rockland County: The ’76 House in Tappan is one the oldest taverns in the United States and served as a meeting place for Patriots during the Revolutionary War.
 British major and spy John Andre was briefly imprisoned here before being tried and executed.

 Rensselaer County: The 1777 Battle of Bennington (fought in Walloomsac) was a major turning point in the Revolutionary War.
 John Stark and militia forces defeated General John Burgoyne, contributing to the Brit’s subsequent surrendered after the Battles of Saratoga.

 Ulster County: Abolitionist Sojourner Truth was born in Ulster County in 1797.
 A former slave, Truth sought to end slavery across the country.
 She worked closely with fellow abolitionists William Lloyd Garrison and Frederick Douglass.

 Westchester County: Folk singer/songwriter Don McLean was born in New Rochelle.
 He is most famous for his folk epic “American Pie,” which topped the charts in November 1971 and March 1972 respectively.